 See around 72 stupas that each contains a statue of the Buddha

 A land above the clouds as seen from the top of the temple

-Take any bus headed to Borobudur Terminal, which is located approximately 1,4 km or a 20-minute walk from Candi Borobudur.
+Take any bus headed to Borobudur Terminal, which is located approximately 1.4 km or a 20-minute walk from Borobudur Temple.

 Description: Borobudur Temple is one of Indonesia’s most famous religious and cultural destinations, reflecting the country’s rich Buddhist tradition.

 If you travel to Yogyakarta Province in Indonesia, don’t forget to schedule a trip to Borobudur Temple.
 Recognized as one of UNESCO World Heritage Sites, Borobudur is the largest Buddhist temple in the world and a holy site for Indonesian Buddhists.
 This centuries-old temple is also one of the most popular travel destinations in the country.